-There are approximately 240 NHS trusts and foundation trusts providing NHS ambulance, hospital, community and mental health services in England.
+There are 233 NHS trusts and foundation trusts providing ambulance, hospital, community and mental health services in England.
 In 2010/11, just 5 per cent of these providers overspent their annual budgets.
-The latest figures for 2016/17 show that 51 per cent of all trusts are planning to end the year in deficit.
-Nearly three-quarters of these trusts are acute hospitals.
+By 2015/16, two-thirds of trusts (66 per cent) were in deficit before the proportion fell back to 44 per cent in 2016/17.
+Acute hospitals accounted for just under 80 per cent of all providers in deficit in 2016/17.

 As recently as 2012/13 NHS providers recorded a surplus of nearly £600 million in aggregate.
 Since then provider finances have deteriorated sharply with an overall deficit of £2.5 billion recorded in 2015/16.
 In 2016/17, the NHS provider sector ended the year with a deficit of £791 million.
 This position includes £1.8 billion of additional financial support provided through the NHS Sustainability and Transformation Fund, which helped reduce the level of financial deficits in the provider sector in 2016/17.